 “First comes the community, second comes the planner”

-Eva de Klerk is an urban pioneer and bottom-up project booster.
+Eva de Klerk is a bottom-up city developer.
 She is driven by a relentless passion, commitment and devotion for the community and the utilization of urban areas.
 Eva relishes the areas that are deserted no-go zones – which cities have all over the globe.
 Areas that are negatively encapsulated by their identities as neglected residential or industrial areas.
 Branded by their past they seem inaccessible and difficult urban cases to crack.
 Yet, Eva manages to surpass their abandoned destiny and offers new functions.
 A challenge she tackles by breaking the presumptions through mobilising the surrounding community and introducing other people and disciplines that enhance the creation of ideas and solutions.

 The NDSM wharf in Amsterdam is the largest creative and self-sufficient artist’s workspace ever.
 A city was built in and around a giant warehouse on an old shipbuilding yard.
 The New York Times called the NDSM yard one of the coolest places in the world.